richafnu/Viva/Viva/engage/campaigns.md

 1. Complete setup and publish the campaign.

-1. Assign coorganizers and executive sponsors as needed from persons in the hub tenant.
+1. Assign co-organizers and executive sponsors as needed from persons in the hub tenant.

 #### What’s different about a multitenant campaign?